mariya-podosinova/notifications-for-slack/README.md

 ### Exploratory Phase

-During the preceding week, our primary focus was on the exploratory phase of our project.
+During the previous weeks, our primary focus was on the exploratory phase of our project.
 Key activities during this phase included:

 - **Research and Evaluation**: We conducted comprehensive research and evaluation of potential integration approaches, aiming to identify the most suitable method for seamless integration.

 - **Solution Discovery**: The exploratory phase involved discovering and assessing multiple integration options to determine the optimal path forward.
 We evaluated feasibility, benefits, and challenges associated with each solution.

+## Available Solutions

+### Overview

+We've explored several potential solutions for integrating Outlook Calendar with Slack, with a primary focus on leveraging Power Automate due to its compatibility and advantages.
+Below, we outline the available options, along with their associated considerations.

+### Solution 1: Third-Party Tools Providers (Low Priority)

+👍 No need to develop a custom solution.
+👎 Not free, which can add to project costs.

+### Solution 2: Application Development with Microsoft Developer (Medium Priority)

+👍 Total control over implementation, allowing for custom features.
+👎 Requires development effort and resources; no access right now.

+### Solution 3: Reusing Templates with Power Automate (High Priority)

+👍 Access to a repository of ready-made templates and a large community.
+👎 No access right now.

+### Solution 4: Creating a Slack Bot (Low Priority)

+🤷‍♂️ More research is needed to gather details and feasibility as we don't have sufficient information at the moment.